 As noted under "Step 1" above, we often find it useful when interpreting responses to policy changes to begin with the difference statistics that can be reported for population deciles by the model (implemented by point 3 above).
 These statistics are reported in the excel file "analysis\dec.xls" that should be saved in the \simulations\NAME subdirectory, where "NAME" here refers to the name you chose to give the simulation run (see point 2 above).
 The difference statistics with the base simulation are reported in the "differences with base" worksheet.
-Details of the statistics reported in this file are described in Section 5.
+Details of the statistics reported in this file are described in Section 6.

-It is noted in Section 5 that the difference statistics generated by the model are designed so that the only variation between a policy counterfactual and the simulation base relates to the simulated policy conditions.
+It is noted in Section 6 that the difference statistics generated by the model are designed so that the only variation between a policy counterfactual and the simulation base relates to the simulated policy conditions.
 If you have worked through the above example, then you should find that there are zeros for all statistics relating to the number of adults, and for all statistics reported to age 35.
-These results are obtained because (i) the same benefit units contribute to each decile group in the counterfactual and base simulations; (ii) the same random draws are used to project circumstances through time (implying the same number of adults for each benefit unit in each simulation); and (iii) our counterfactual simulation projects forward through time from 2006 and we are focussing here on the birth cohort born in 1970, so that the counterfactual simulation only affects the considered birth cohort from age 36.
+These results are obtained because (i) the same benefit units contribute to each decile group in the counterfactual and base simulations; (ii) the same random draws are used to project circumstances through time (implying the same number of adults for each benefit unit in each simulation); and (iii) our counterfactual simulation projects forward through time from 2011 and we are focussing here on birth cohorts born between 1965 and 1975, so that the youngest cohort affected by the analysis (cohort born in 1975) was aged 36 in the first year of the counterfactual (2011).